luke-ponssen/website/README.md

 ## Notes

+- Profile photo should be a square image for best results
 - Images are optional - if not provided, the card will display without an image
 - Links are optional - if not provided, no link button will be shown
 - The website uses placeholder images by default - replace with your actual images